LinceBI/stolap/README.md

 ### Structure

-In this repository is the source code of STPivot.
-It is divided in two projects **stpivot4** and **stthemes-master**.
+In this repository is the source code of STOlap.
+It is divided in two projects **stolap** and **stthemes-master**.

 The result of compiling this project is a pentaho plugin (in .zip, .tar.gz o .rar, as you prefer).

-The stpivot4 project depends on stthemes-master, that means that you have to compile properly the last one, for being available for the main project, **stpivot4**.
+The stolap project depends on stthemes-master, that means that you have to compile properly the last one, for being available for the main project, **stolap**.

 ### Maven dependencies
-We use maven for dependency management, so yo have to install maven in your system in order to execute the command line instructions for playing with the stpivot4 plugin, compile changes, install a dependency, etc.
+We use maven for dependency management, so yo have to install maven in your system in order to execute the command line instructions for playing with the stolap plugin, compile changes, install a dependency, etc.

 The pom.xml files of each projects refers to the pentaho repository, that unfortunately is removing artifacts continuously and is changing too much lately, for this reason we try to keep update on those changes, but not always we achieve this, maybe some dependencies are referenced in our pom.xml files does not exists en pentaho repository, in that case you need to update what has changed in pentaho repo and made the changes to the affected pom.xml files.
 All this until there is an stable repository,